Artist Statement

 It’s a straightforward black and white photograph.
 In one corner there was a young man with a small cart loading a vending machine.
 Opposite this, across the vast empty space of a mechanized, but quiet airport was Vlad.
 Looking into the future, as always.
 This poster of Lenin, face of the revolution, stares directly at this young man in his coveralls loading beverages into a kiosk.
 The joke is plain and a bit threadbare, but once encapsulated in all the angles and gradients of the airport atrium it feels grandiose.

 For me, it drives at the crux of the photographic process.
 The pipeline from vision to image.
 Where all my calculations, guesswork, and accidental discoveries align in a way that borders the intangible.
+I try to extend the photographic instance through time by arresting and elongating the photographic rendering either by layering or altering the sequential flow of frames.